Selected Projects

 The process gave youth and frontline staff a voice in shaping how services will be assessed and improved, laying the groundwork for future evaluation and stronger, more responsive supports for young people.

-Literature Review to Support Youth in Housing Programs
+Literature Review on Supports for Youth in Housing Programs

 Christine Stich, Racha Lakrouf, & Juliane Moreau